cryostatio/cryostatio.github.io/get-started/index.md

 to determine that this is a compatible Java application that it should monitor.

 #### [Configuring Applications](#configuring-applications)
-There are three methods of configuring your Java applications so that Cryostat is able to discover and monitor them:
+There are two methods of configuring your Java applications so that Cryostat is able to discover and monitor them:

 1. [using the Cryostat Agent for discovery and connectivity](#using-the-cryostat-agent)
 2. [using platform mechanisms for discovery and Java Management Extensions (JMX) for connectivity](#using-jmx)